rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## merge conflict

-**Definition**: situation where two commits contain changes to the same file that Git can't automatically resolve
+**Definition**: version control concept and Git feature; situation where two commits contain changes to the same file that Git can't automatically resolve

 **Purpose**: requires manual intervention to decide which changes to keep; common in collaborative documentation environments